-Based on these characteristics, a placetype matrix was created and placetype designation assignments were made.
-The assignment of placetypes was based primarily on existing land use designations, transit service maps, and aerial imagery, but also relied upon information from local jurisdiction.
-This application of placetypes was considered the baseline for the region.
+Based on these characteristics, a place type matrix was created and place type designation assignments were made.
+The Place Type Matrix was updated as part of the 2045 MTP/SCS.
+The assignment of place types was based primarily on existing land use designations, transit service maps and aerial imagery, but also relied upon information from local jurisdictions.
+The Place Type maps and descriptions of residential densities and building intensities are included in Appendix I. The 2045 MTP/SCS includes place types that transition commercial corridors into mixed use areas served by high quality transit.
+Outside of those mixed use areas the place types largely remain the same as the baseline.